vPere/classroom--cities-game--2021/src/main/resources/blog/2021-12-15_funcionalitat_3.md

  * The resource "potato" maximum should be 5.
  * End the round.
  <!-- SNAPSHOT status=200 -->
- * There should be "potato" emoji.
+ * There should be "potato" emoji in the "leonard" ship "Beagle".